Coast Guard aircrew medevacs passenger from Alaska ferry Kennicott in Shelikof Strait

-KODIAK, Alaska – A Coast Guard Air Station Kodiak aircrew medically evacuated a man from the Alaska Marine Highway System ferry Kennicott in Shelikof Strait, Alaska, Wednesday.
+Video shows Air Station Kodiak aircrew medically evacuating a man from the Alaska ferry Kennicott in Shelikof Strait, Alaska, on May 18, 2022.

-The MH-60 Jayhawk helicopter aircrew arrived on scene at 12:55 p.m. and safely hoisted and transported the patient to Kodiak, where he was transferred to awaiting Emergency Medical Service personnel.

-Coast Guard Sector Anchorage received the request for assistance from the Kennicott crew at approximately 12 p.m., reporting that the 30-year-old male passenger had sustained multiple injuries to his head, mouth and leg.
+The 30-year-old passenger had reportedly sustained multiple injuries while aboard the ferry.

 |Date Taken: